W4RH4WK/crap/slides/tools_slides.md

 ## Make

-- Often used as back-end by build systems generators
+- Often used as back-end by build system generators
 - Can be used for various different tasks / languages
 - Suitable for small projects consisting of a few source files
 - Checks timestamps for outdated targets